 Figure 4: NRZ (non-return to zero) encoding methods

 Pulse code modulation includes another set of encoding schemes which combines the clock signal and data signal into one data line; each bit is represented by multiple states of the data signal.
 These are called bi-phase encoding and the common Manchester encoding scheme is one type of bi-phase encoding.
-These encoding schemes and how to implement them using LabVIEW FPGA are described in Part 2 of this document.

 Other more advanced encoding schemes include different forms of pulse width encoding.
 The commonly used pulse width modulation (PWM) scheme converts an analog value directly into the varying pulse width of a constant frequency pulse train.
 Other forms of pulse width encoding use two different pulse width to represent a '0' and '1' bit in a traditional bit sequence.